Manuel-M-M/MetropolixServer/README.md

 For a better overview of how things are in the Database and support any admin action, I opted for [PHPMyAdmin](https://www.phpmyadmin.net/) which is very handy in these cases as MySQL Database.

+## ❗❗ Please note ❗❗

+[LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) is the generic software stack model solution used in my case, but you can use another one to run the DDBB locally.
+[Download here](https://bitnami.com/stack/lamp/installer)!!

 ## Author  ✒️

  Manuel Moraga Molina